-At December 31, 2016, Magna was the tenant at 63 (December 2015 - 66) of Granite's income-producing properties and comprised 78% (December 2015 - 79%) of Granite's annualized lease payments.
-Magna has credit ratings of A3 by Moody's Investors Service, A - by Standard & Poor's and A(low) by DBRS Limited.
+Excluding the properties held for sale, at December 31, 2017, Magna International Inc. or one of its operating subsidiaries was the tenant at 52 (December 2016 - 63) of Granite's income-producing properties and comprised 71% (December 2016 - 76%) of Granite's revenue and 61% (December 2016 - 71%) of Granite's GLA.
+According to its public disclosure, Magna International Inc. has a credit rating of A3 with a stable outlook by Moody's Investor Service, A - with a stable outlook by Standard & Poor's and A(low) with a stable outlook by DBRS Limited.
 Magna is a diversified global automotive supplier that designs, develops and manufactures technologically advanced automotive systems, assemblies, modules and components, and engineers and assembles complete vehicles, primarily for sale to original equipment manufacturers of cars and light trucks.
 Magna's product capabilities span a number of major automotive areas, including producing body, chassis, exterior, seating, powertrain, active driver assistance, vision, closure and roof systems and modules, as well as complete vehicle engineering and contract manufacturing.

-Granite's relationship with Magna is an arm's length landlord and tenant relationship governed by the terms of Granite's leases with Magna.
+Granite's relationship with Magna is an arm's length landlord and tenant relationship governed by the terms of Granite's leases.
+Granite's properties are generally leased to operating subsidiaries of Magna International Inc. and are not guaranteed by the parent company, however, Magna International Inc. is the tenant under certain of Granite's leases.
 The terms of the lease arrangements with Magna generally provide for the following:

-- the obligation of Magna to pay for costs of occupancy, including operating costs, property taxes and maintenance and repair costs; - rent escalations based on either fixed-rate steps or inflation; - · renewal options tied to market rental rates or inflation; - environmental indemnities from the tenant; and - a right of first refusal in favour of Magna on the sale of a property.
+- the obligation of Magna to pay for costs of occupancy, including operating costs, property taxes and maintenance and repair costs; - rent escalations based on either fixed-rate steps or inflation; - renewal options tied to market rental rates or inflation; - · environmental indemnities from the tenant; and - a right of first refusal in favour of Magna on the sale of a property.